-- 5.1 Vacation and Leave Accruals: The accrual of vacation and sick leave will not be affected by the 2009 furlough days, unless the employee is in unpaid status for 30 consecutive days or more. - 5.2 Vacation.
+5.1 Vacation and Leave Accruals: The accrual of vacation, sick leave, holidays, floating holidays, and other leave (jury duty, bereavement, etc.) will not be affected by the 2009 scheduled furlough days, unless the employee is in unpaid status for 30 consecutive days or more.

+- 5.2 Vacation.
 Employees may not use their paid vacation benefit on a day they would not normally be paid.
-Furlough days are not paid. - 5.3 Vacation Carryover.
+Furlough days are not paid.
+Some City employees, who would otherwise be furlough-eligible, will be allowed to use vacation on emergency budget furlough days.
+They include employees who intend to retire on or before April 1, 2010, employees who are scheduled for layoff on or before January 4, 2010, and furlough-ineligible employees. - 5.3 Vacation Carryover.
 Failure to use vacation leave beyond the maximum accrual amount results in forfeiture of the vacation leave unless specific "carryover" authorization has been provided by the City Administrator.
-This authorization will generally be granted in instances where, due to the direct result of the voluntary furlough, vacation use was either denied or, due to the furlough, no opportunity was available to schedule or reschedule before the end of the year.
+This authorization will generally be granted in instances where, due to the direct result of the furlough, vacation use was either denied or, due to the furlough, no opportunity was available to schedule or reschedule before the end of the year.
 It is the responsibility of employees and managers to plan their vacations and workload during the year in order to avoid maximum vacation accrual issues.
 Departments have the obligation to ensure that the necessary adjustments to employee schedules are made prior to the end of year. - 5.4 Family Medical Leave (FMLA).
 Employees will continue to have 12 weeks of protected Family Medical Leave as allowed under the Family Medical Leave Act (FMLA).
 Employees will not have a right to be paid on any day for which they would not normally be paid.
 In other words, employees on FMLA are not entitled to a paid day on a furlough day.
 Employees on FMLA leave will have the equivalent number of protected days for each furlough day added to the end of the 12 weeks of protected FMLA leave.